9 arrested after vicious assault on women in north China | Entertainment

 Chinese authorities arrested nine people on suspicion of violently assaulting several women at a restaurant after surveillance footage of the attack sparked widespread outrage.

-Footage from a barbecue restaurant in Tangshan in northern Hebei province, time-stamped 2:40 am Friday, showed one of the men approaching a table where a party of four women was seated and placing his hand on a woman's back.
+Footage from a barbecue restaurant in Tangshan in northern Hebei province, time-stamped 2.40 am on Friday, showed one of the men approaching a table where a party of four women was seated and placing his hand on a woman's back.

+She rebuffed him several times before he flew into a rage and slapped her, prompting her to fight back.

 Footage was taken from outside the restaurant also showed the attackers dragging the woman who had initially rebuffed the man's advances out of the establishment before being viciously beaten, with most passersby and patrons of the restaurant looking on.